g2384/Life-In-The-UK/Facts.md

 Words such as Grimsby and Scunthorpe come from the Viking languages.

 The **Laurence Olivier** Awards take place **annually** at different venues in **London**.

+The open championship (golf) is the only ‘Major’ tournament held outside the United States.

+Big Ben is the nickname for the great bell of the clock at the House of Parliament in London.

+The Brit Awards is an **annual** event that gives awards in a range of categories, such as best British **group** and best British **solo artist**.

+‘PDSA’ stands for People’s Dispensary for Sick Animals.

+The public can listen to debates in the Palace of Westminster from **public galleries** in both the **House of Commons** and the **House of Lords**.

+Proceedings in Parliament are broadcast on television and published in official reports called **Hansard**.

+The Man Booker Prize for Fiction is awarded **annually** for the best fiction novel written by an author from the **Commonwealth, Ireland or Zimbabwe**.
+It has been awarded since 1968.

+Vaccinations and medical treatment for animals are available from veterinary surgeons (vets).

+People in the UK are living longer than ever before.
+This is due to improved living standards and better health care.
+There are now a record number of people aged 85 and over.
+This has an impact on the cost of **pensions** and **health care**.

+Some words in modern English – for example, ‘park’ and ‘beauty’ – are based on Norman French words.